Stays of Removal Attorney in Fort Myers

-A stay of removal is a temporary postponement, which prevents the Department of Homeland Security (DHS) from carrying out an order of removal.
-Sometimes a stay of removal may be automatic, while in others, it may be discretionary.
-Below we discuss discretionary Stays of Removal filed with ICE.
+A stay of removal is a temporary postponement order that prevents the Department of Homeland Security (DHS) from carrying out an order of removal.
+The Board of Immigration Appeals (BIA) or a Federal Court can grant a stay of removal.
+A stay of removal can be either automatic or discretionary.

 Discretionary Stays of Removal through ICE